Kaylaesmith1/activities-backend-api/TESTING.md

     ![Contact form error](images/bugs/post-get-errors.png)
     </details>

     These errors show up periodically if the user is not logged in from the frontend website.
-I spoke to Sean from tutoring and he assured me that this is a known issue and it would not count against my assessment (see below).
-Furthermore, once the user is logged in the errors disappear, though a hard refresh might be needed.
+I spoke to Sean from tutoring and he assured me that this is a known issue and it would not count against my assessment, given that this error appears because the user is not logged in.
+Our cohort mentor, Gemma, reiterated what Sean explained.
+As such, once the user is logged in the errors disappear, though a hard refresh might be needed.

     <details>
     <summary>Sean's response</summary>